davelively14/locorum/README.md

 - Add some sort of loading notification for each backend to the frontend.
 - Enhance side menu summary for backends
   - Use an icon to indicate overall accuracy for each backend (st: develop a rating system)
-- Persist results of each search.
-Let the user revisit them without running the search.
-Compare progress.
 - Handle a lot of results (i.e. more than 10)
   - Use limit option to determine.
 Let the user set the limit
-- Clean up passed info/supervision trees
 - Add tests for:
-  - Model: user (requires: user authentication)
+  - Model: user (requires: user authentication), results
   - Controller: results_controller
-  - Channel: search_channel, backend_sys
+  - Channel: search_channel, backend_sys, project_channel
 - Update tests for:
   - Model: search (needs user to be logged in)
 - Find a new name
-- Change Search.biz to Search.name

 ## Changelog